 - Keep your language and tone respectful

-When two sides that are opposite can come together and find an agreeable solution to a problem that is called growing, dealing with your shared issue as a team can help you both find the peace needed to move forward.
+When two opposite sides can come together and find an agreeable solution to a problem that is called growing.
+Dealing with your shared issue as a team can help you both find the peace needed to move forward.

-Be advised that an immediate response might not be on the cards.
+Be advised that an immediate response may not be on the cards.
 Sometimes it takes multiple attempts to truly and completely resolve conflict.

 This is a good example of why some people advocate for the term ‘slow and steady wins the race.’
 It should matter more to you that a resolution feels satisfactory and genuine than the speed at which it was reached.

-Wearing the struggle of two-faced people is not your burden to bear, and the only thing you can control is yourself.
-Of course, you also cannot pretend that you have not encountered issues due to their choices.
+The struggle of two-faced people is not your burden to bear, and the only thing you can control is yourself.
+You also cannot pretend that you have not encountered issues due to their choices.

 Create a blueprint for dealing with friends that have left you wondering what went wrong.
-Get an idea of the who, what, when, where, and why, understand that each situation is unique, and try not to group a series of events together.
+Get an idea of the who, what, when, where, and why, understand different situations, and try not to group a series of events together.